mcogswell/mcogswell.github.com/index.md

 title: Home
 ---

 Hi!
-I'm a PhD student working with [Dhruv Batra](https://filebox.ece.vt.edu/~dbatra/).
+I'm a PhD student working with [Dhruv Batra](https://www.cc.gatech.edu/~dbatra/index.html) at Georgia Tech.
 I try to understand Neural Networks, especially as applied to Computer Vision.
 As deep networks become more widely used, I hope to find new ways for users to understand the complex systems they use and to leverage this understanding